Skip to content ↓

 Hilltops Phonics Programme begins at Stage 1 where all our students are taught to listen and engage with different sounds through fun and interactive activities.

-Students learn to discriminate sounds and develop the precursor aspects required to move forward with our systematic synthetic phonics (SSP) programme
+Students learn to discriminate sounds and develop the precursor aspects required to move forward with our systematic synthetic phonics (SSP) programme.

 The 7 precursor aspects that we teach are: